 Hall of Mammals

-Displays in this section of the Museum bring mammals together from around the world: North and South America, Antarctica, Africa – as well as animals that live in Delaware streams and marshes.
-Nearby, visitors can listen to animals roar in the African Watering Hole, where a gnu, warthog, lion, impala, and other animals gather.
+Displays in this section of the Museum bring mammals together from around the world: North and South America, Antarctica, Africa – as well as animals that are native to Delaware streams and marshes.
+Nearby, guests can visit the African Watering Hole, where a gnu, warthog, lion, impala, and other animals gather.

 The Animal Adaptations case demonstrates how animals like the red fox, giant anteater, and cheetah all survive despite difficult environmental pressures.

 The interactive Nature Nook is a place where young children can explore animal habitats while having fun.
 Step inside a cave, walk through a woodland, enter an eagle's nest, and lots more!
 Museum personnel will help facilitate interactions between children and their parents/caregivers, plus display live animals for up-close looks.

 The entrance to the Shell Gallery is a simulated Australian Great Barrier Reef that delights visitors as they walk over it.
-Visitors can see a 500-pound Giant Clam shell, learn about scallops, nautilus, and other mollusks, and touch a variety of real shells from our collection of more than 2 million -- which ranks among the top 15 in the United States.
+Visitors can learn about scallops, nautilus, and other mollusks, and touch a variety of real shells from our collection of more than 2 million -- which ranks among the top 15 in the United States.

 A replica of a giant squid, Architeuthis dux, looms from the ceiling to greet guests as they enter the Museum.